ManzilS/Data-analysis/README.md

-# You will see data analysis exercises and projects i have done.
+# You will see data analysis exercises and projects I have done.

 # Dash Boards